eivoryortiz/personal-eivory-ortiz/README.md

-# Website Warmup
+# Personal Website

-I am a prototype of a potential website.
+I am an original website for a CSC324 assignment for Eivory Ortiz.